XavierHans12/app-dev/README.md

 This repository contains my favorite series/movies.
 Some of it are anime which are **japanese animation** and others are casted by real *person/actors*.

 Here are the list of some of my favorite _series_(includes anime):
-- Breaking Bad
+- Outerbanks
-- Assassination Classroom
+- One piece
-- Loki
+- Bleace
-- Fate Series
+- Gotham
-- Alice in Borderland
+- Hunter X Hunter
-- Sweet Home
+- Demon Slayer
 - The Sandman
 - The Punisher
 - Daredevil